djiang9001/sound_project/README.md

 Note that depending on what is available on your system, Portaudio may be configured differently, and so you might need to link different libraries than the ones in the provided Makefile for WaveformPlayer.
 See http://portaudio.com/docs/v19-doxydocs/compile_linux.html for details.
 If Portaudio is built with only ALSA then it should work as-is.

+Once libraries are installed, `make` in the root directory (the one with the Makefile).

 If you want to build these libraries manually:

 - Portaudio